mech/Notes/HR/jobline.md

 This happen when Eve is on the phone guiding CA to submit resignation, but CA's network is too slow and he press the submit button multiple time.

 ## Notification

+Just-in-time notification.
+Approver do not need to check when there is new leaves or claims to approve.
+We will notify them and remind them.

 * [Designing smart notifications](https://medium.com/@intercom/designing-smart-notifications-36336b9c58fb#.mm8t4z3za)